MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 ## Known issues

 - You can't change your site's custom domain after you add a chatbot.
 Instead, turn off the chatbot, change the custom domain, and then turn the chatbot on again.
-- Although you can turn on the chatbot feature on sites that you create outside the United States, the chatbot may not be created.
+- Although you can turn on the chatbot feature on sites that you create outside the United States, the chatbot might not be created.
 - If you turn off the chatbot feature, allow a few minutes for background operations to complete before you turn it on again.

 ### See also